sushmaakoju/mturk-task-helper/src/notebooks/identification/README.md

 ## Steps to Create Object Identification tasks:
+### All of this work is in combination of guided analysis and instructions from Prof. Jessica Hodgins and team.

 Note: all file paths are absolute, it is not easy to make the paths relative, due to dynamic nature of HTML/XML layouts, csv files and folder path.
 * Assumptions for all Jupyter Notebooks/scripts:
     * You are not just downloading this notebook and running without checking following: